ninja-codes/TDD/README.md

 # TDD practise
-This repo is a playground to practice development using TDD practises.
+This repo is a playground to practice development using TDD practices.

 So far the repo contains the following implementations:
 * Stack